ibm-cloud-architecture/vaccine-order-mgr/README.md

  ```

 ## Tests

 Unit and integration tests are done with Junit 5 and Test Container when needed or mockito to avoid backend access for CI/CD.

-use the end to end testing as:
+For end to end testing the `e2e` folder includes some python scripts to test new order creation.

 ```shell
 cd e2e